Evertras/simple-homemanager/03-explain-inputs.md

 }
 ```

-Here's a field called `description` that holds a string literal.
-As simple as
+Here's an attribute called `description` that holds a string literal.
+As simple
-it gets.
+as it gets.
 Notice that it must end in a semicolon.
 All assignments in an
 attribute set in Nix must end in a semicolon.
 This means that whitespace doesn't
 really matter.